History tours travel guide

 History tours are anything but boring.
 Our trips will get you sailing the Nile, pedalling the Peloponnese and following the Revolutionary Trail in Cuba.

 But history tours are not just about crumbling ruins and hidden temples.
 They can be as modern and relevant as you like.
-Visit Chernobyl to see first-hand the devastation wrought by the nuclear explosion, learn what it was like to live through the Vietnam War, or visit European forts on the West African coast to see first-hand how the brutality of the slave trade shaped our modern world.
+Learn what it was like to live through the Vietnam War, or visit European forts on the West African coast to see first-hand how the brutality of the slave trade shaped our modern world.

 Keep reading our historical vacations to find out more.